ios-xr/iosxr-ansible/README.md

 Ansible could be specified to run either on local server or on remote node.

-The different between local and remote connection mode in Ansible is basically where the script is being run.
+The different between local and remote connection mode in Ansible is basically where the script (so-called Ansible module) is being run.
 For the remote mode, Ansible automatically attempts to establish SSH connection to the remote node.
-Once established, it copies a script, so-called Ansible module, and runs it on the remote node.
+Once established, it transfers the script and runs it on the remote node.
 The script responds to the server in JSON formatted text.
 This mode requires setting up third-party namespace (TPNNS) on the IOS-XR node.

 As for the local mode, Ansible run the module script on the local server.
 The script has to establish a connection to the remote node itself.
 The